-Our forte is leasing cars but most of us here are also fans of cars as a whole which includes car and driving simulators.
+Our forte is leasing cars for personal and business users but most of us here are also fans of cars as a whole which includes car and driving simulators.
 In this light-hearted and somewhat off-topic blog we're going to take a look at some of the best car customisation games on the market.Customising your car is one of the most enjoyable elements of any motoring related video game with car customisation being many gamers favourite parts, yet there are plenty of modern racing games out there that don't allow many degrees of personalisation outside of choosing your car's colour.
 Back in the days of Need For Speed Underground 2 or Midnight Club, you could fine-tune nearly every aspect of your ride, adding things like neon under-glow, custom vinyls and even coloured nitrous oxide purge - options which aren't even available on most modern racing games!
 So what credentials are required of the best car customisation game?

 We have identified four of the major categories that are most important when customising your car: